lmorao/cookiecutter-django-nginx-docker/README.md

 # cookiecutter-django-nginx-docker

+## Requirements

+This assumes you have:
+* docker-compose
-This assumes you have docker-compose and pyenv to have python pointing to some python 3 version
+* pyenv to have python pointing to some python 3 version

 #  Local development